difference between viruses and viroids

 In conclusion, viruses and viroids are two different types of infectious agents that differ in terms of their size, genetic material, and disease-causing mechanisms.
 Although they both cause diseases, they pose different challenges in terms of prevention and control.
 Therefore, it is essential to understand their unique features and mechanisms to develop effective therapies and vaccines against these infectious agents.

-See also difference between stingray and manta ray
+See also difference between a petrol and diesel engine

 Table difference between viruses and viroids